enmanuelduran/enmascript/content/articles/2021-04-14-understanding-big-o-notation.md

 No matter how large the input size is (the list's length) because we will only evaluate the first element, so, even if the list has 1k elements it will take the same as if the list had only 1 element.

 ![](/images/o(1).svg#image-type=no-border;width=auto)

+The graph above represents how time complexity (Y Axis) gets affected when the input size (X Axis) grows, since time is constant time remains unchanged for any given input size.

 ### Logarithmic Time